zx0223winner/HSDSnake/docs/usage.md

 ```

 `Output`: [results/Arabidopsis_thaliana/hsdecipher/stats/Arabidopsis_thaliana.complete.stats.txt](../results/Arabidopsis_thaliana/hsdecipher/stats/Arabidopsis_thaliana.complete.stats.txt)

 ## hsdecipher batch run
-`Purpose`: This step is to generate
+`Purpose`: This step can do a series of combination thresholds at once.
+To minimize the redundancy and to acquire a larger dataset of HSD candidates

 `scripts`: shell script
 ```